Opinion & Analysis

 View article

 Financial sponsor capital increasingly complements utility investment in battery storage With BESS now an investable asset class, infrastructure funds are acquiring developer platforms and financing large portfolios to accelerate deployment across Europe.
-Carlos Candil and Carlo de Hass of Lincoln International are dissecting the trend.
+Carlos Candil and Carlo de Haas of Lincoln International are dissecting the trend.

 Carlos Candil, Carlo de Haas